Pennsylvania Fly Fishing 4 min read

 DIY Guide to Fly Fishing Little Lehigh Creek in Southeast Pennsylvania

-The Little Lehigh Creek reportedly has more trout per mile than any other stream in Pennsylvania.
+At one time, the Little Lehigh Creek reportedly had more trout per mile than any other stream in Pennsylvania.

 Known for its world-class trico hatch, this little limestone gem fishes well all summer thanks to a continuous supply of cool spring water.

-Flowing through a beautiful park system in Lehigh County near Allentown, PA, the wild brown trout of the Little Lehigh are not easy to catch but definitely worth the effort.
+Flowing through a beautiful park system in Lehigh County near Allentown, PA, the Little Lehigh’s wild brown trout are not easy to catch but worth the effort.

 Learn more about the secrets of Little Lehigh Creek with the help of our handy guide!